-"How much coffee is too much really depends on you," say Lindsay Langford, MS, RD, CSSD and Sigornie Pfefferle, MS, RD of St. Vincent's Sports Performance over email.
-"Our typical daily intake can dictate how much you can handle, but there does seem to be an upper limit, and if you overshoot that amount you’re likely going to experience some unpleasant side effects."
+"How much coffee is too much really depends on you," Lindsay Langford, MS, RD, CSSD and Sigornie Pfefferle, MS, RD of St. Vincent's Sports Performance, tell Bustle "Our typical daily intake can dictate how much you can handle, but there does seem to be an upper limit, and if you overshoot that amount you’re likely going to experience some unpleasant side effects."

 Excess caffeine consumption can also result in overstimulation of the nervous system and electrical activity of the heart, although there are some more common, everyday side effects from lesser amounts of the stimulant.
 Experts recommend consuming no more than four cups of brewed coffee a day, though every person is different.

 If you suspect you may be loading up on too much coffee, watch out for these seven signs you may be having a caffeine overload.

 If you've ever gone to the coffee machine, brewed yourself a cup of morning Joe, and drank it quickly like your life depended on it, you often know what comes next — you get jittery, and your heart starts racing.
 Yes, coffee is the perfect little pick-me-up to get your energy levels started, but be careful of what it can do to your heart.
 It may not be dangerous, but too many cups can kick your heart into gear in a not-so-great-way.
 And that's all thanks to that bit of caffeine you may be craving.